-The Science actor will execute the IFS pipeline recipe sph_ifs_science_dr.
-Please refer to the SPHERE pipeline user manual (Möller-Nilson et al. 2016) for the details of this recipe.
+The Science actor will execute the IRDIS pipeline recipes sph_ird_science_dbi or sph_ird_science_dpi depending on the input raw data9.
+Please refer to the SPHERE pipeline user manual (Möller-Nilson et al. 2016) for the details of these recipes.

 6.3.6 Output Organization